Send Joshua Project a photo

 The Angku, like their Bulang counterparts, are staunch followers of Theravada Buddhism.
 Angku life revolves around the local temple.
 Traditionally all Angku boys become novice monks and live in the temple until they are 12 years old.
-The Angku obey the three tenets of Buddhism: practising self-discipline, teaching and discussing doctrine.
+The Angku obey the three tenets of Buddhism: practicing self-discipline, teaching and discussing doctrine.
 Buddhist temples are found in most Angku villages.

 Few Angku have ever been exposed to the gospel.
 Their villages are away from the mainstream of travellers; therefore, it takes a specific effort to make contact with the Angku.
-So far, the few Christian workers who have laboured in the region have preferred to target the larger minority groups, leaving the Angku without any witness or church.
-The nearest Christian community to the Angku are the approximately 1,500 Tai Lu and Han Chinese Christians living in Jinghong.
+So far, the few Christian workers who have labored in the region have preferred to target the larger minority groups, leaving the Angku without any witness or church.
+The nearest Christian community to the Angku are the Tai Lu and Han Chinese Christians living in Jinghong.
 There are no Scriptures or ministry tools available in the Angku language.